 The ration must be at least 80% corn or corn derivative on a dry matter basis and must be fed for a minimum of the last 100 days prior to harvest of the cattle.
 All rations must be balanced to provide sufficient nutrients and energy to meet the requirements of the cattle being fed.
-If a producer wishes to change their ration, you must contact your feed representative to verify changes and have them complete a Feed Representative Certification or, contact an OCFB QA staff member.
+If the producer wishes to change their ration, you must contact your certified feed representative to verify changes or contact an OCFB QA Program staff member.
 Normal additions to the ration such as coccidiostats, MGA, antibiotics and ionophores are endorsed provided correct levels of administration and withdrawals are adhered to.